 Mississippi Bounty Hunter Guide: Requirements and Steps

-Steps to a Career as a Bail Fugitive Recovery Agent in Mississippi
+Steps to a Career as a Bail Enforcement Agent in Mississippi

 1. Complete 40 hours of required training.